mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 # Postgres -> Snowflake ELT Data pipeline

 # Introduction
-The goal of this project is to build a ELT pipeline that extracts ecommerce sales data on a daily basis from a Postgres daatbase and stores it in a staging area in a S3 bucket.
+The goal of this project is to build a ELT data pipeline that extracts ecommerce sales data on a daily basis from a Postgres daatbase and stores it in a staging area in a S3 bucket.
 Based on a storage integration between S3 and Snowflake, as soon as the data is uploaded in S3, Snowflake automatically pulls the data and inserts it into a sales table and creates two separate tables based on it (an invoices table and an items table).

 # Objectives of this project
 - Build and understand ELT data pipelines;